AidenLortie/lks/README.md

 # Lolks Komputer System (LKS) Instruction set

 ## Introduction
-The Lolks Komputer System is a bastardized set of computing instructions designed to be absolute hell (not really)
+The Lolks Komputer System is a bastardized set of computing instructions.
+This project has been archived as it was only ever a short hobby project

 These instructions were created while i was bored and messing around with Python